dropfred/js-toys/README.md

 Retake on the n-body toy.

 Although the initial n-body simulation is quite funny, the very limited number of bodies involved is frustrating.
-The two main reasons for that is, first the naive brute force approach with n^2 complexity, and second the fact that drawing to the canvas using the 2d renderer takes a lot of time.
+The two main reasons for that is, first the naive brute force approach with n^2 complexity, and second the fact that drawing to the canvas using the 2d renderer actually takes a lot of time.
 So I decided to test another approach using WebGL 2.
-The Simulation now runs entirely on the GPU, and the complexity is now linear.
-On a computer with a decent graphic card, more than 300,000 bodies can now be simulated at 60 fps, with nearly 0% CPU utilization.
-Also, it now comes with a lot of parameters to play with.
+The simulation now runs entirely on the GPU, and the complexity is linear.
+On a computer with a decent graphic card, depending on the settings, more than 300,000 bodies can be simulated at 60 fps, with nearly 0% CPU utilization.
+Also, it now comes with a lot more parameters to play with.

 ## orbit